 It is essential to understand how the SBI Life Claim Settlement Ratio is calculated.
 It is primarily the percentage of claims settled against claims received in a financial year.
 It is derived by dividing the number of claims settled by the total number of claims received in a financial year plus the previous year’s outstanding.
 It is expressed in terms of percentage for easy comparison with other insurers.
 Thus, in simple terms:

-SBI Life Claim Settlement Ratio = Total SBI Life Claims Settled / Total SBI Life Claims Received.
+SBI Life Claim Settlement Ratio = Total number of SBI Life claims settled divided by Total number of SBI Life claims received, & multiplied by 100

-(Total SBI Life Claims Received = SBI life Claims registered in the financial year plus claims pending at the year beginning)
+*Note: Total SBI Life Claims Received = SBI life Claims registered in the financial year plus claims pending at the year beginning

 Though a great emphasis is laid on the above formula, it is sensible to look for the ratio in a different light by checking the settled amount also.
 It represents the insurer’s financial strength and ability to settle claims seamlessly.
 A higher CSR may show a lower ratio in terms of benefit amount payment.